costajob/app-servers/README.md

 ### Rails, Sinatra and Roda
 As said before i included Rails here to illustrate a fact.
-[Sinatra](http://www.sinatrarb.com/) is the second most used Ruby framework: it's pretty felxible ofering a straightforward DSL over HTTP.
+[Sinatra](http://www.sinatrarb.com/) is the second most used Ruby framework: it's pretty flexible offering a straightforward DSL over HTTP.
 [Roda](http://roda.jeremyevans.net/) is a slim framework i used to replace Sinatra, since it is faster and allow for a better interaction with the request/response life cycle.
 I also performed all of the benchmarks against [JRuby](http://jruby.org/) version 9.0.4: since results are on par with MRI i decided is not relevant to include it into the pack.